 Scions of Sinai

-He’s an open book, and shares fascinating stories about his family history, the sacred nature of the land, as well as his regenerative and dry farming methods.
-He even recounted the hilarious story of getting in trouble as a young kid (as in, elementary school-young) for going to school with stained purple hands from daily fermentation punch-downs.
-Wine has, and always will be an essential part of his being.
+He’s an open book, sharing fascinating stories about his family history, the sacred nature of the land, and his regenerative and dry farming methods.
+He even recounted the hilarious story of getting in trouble as a young kid (elementary school age) for going to school with stained purple hands from daily fermentation punch-downs.
+Wine has, and always will be, an essential part of his being.

-His passion to nurture the land from which he was raised – and now tends – also translates into exceptional wine.
+Bernhard has made wine in Priorat (Northern Spain), Fleurie (Beaujolais), and even in Crozes-Hermitage (Rhône Valley), at the famed Domaine Alain Graillot estate.
+But, the land that makes Bernhard tick the most is that of his family heritage in Stellenbosch.
 Truly, Bernhard’s work has great potential to positively impact the worldwide view of South African wine.
-After I discovered it, my eyes became wide open to all the incredible things happening in South African wine today.
+After I discovered it, my eyes were opened to all the incredible things happening in South African wine today.

-In our first meeting, we drove from his cellar to the old bush vines so sacred to Bernhard.
-These stunning vineyards are now certified Heritage Vines from the Old Vine Project and nestled between the rugged Helderberg Mountain Range and the icy waters of False Bay.
+In our first meeting, we drove from his cellar to the old bush vines that are so sacred to Bernhard.
+These stunning vineyards, now certified as Heritage Vines by the Old Vine Project, are nestled between the rugged Helderberg Mountain Range and the icy waters of False Bay.
 Fun fact: his family’s Pinotage vineyard is the closest to the ocean in South Africa.

 On the way to the vineyards, Bernhard shared a rather vulnerable and sad tale of his family’s wine history.
-While pointing out the nearly 200 acres of crescent-shaped strip of vineyards along Sinai Hill, I learned that nearly three-quarters of them were sold by his father after the passing of his grandfather.
+While pointing out the nearly 200 hectares (about 494 acres) of crescent-shaped vineyards along Sinai Hill, I learned that nearly three-quarters of them were sold by his father after the passing of his grandfather.
 This occurred when the KWV Cellars suddenly stopped buying Port wine for their portfolio.
 The Bredell family had, for many decades, been supplying them with Port as negociants.
-The sudden termination of the Port negociant system led to a downward spiral for the farm, as 90% of it was producing Port, and done so by the recommendation of KWV many decades prior.
+The sudden termination of the Port negociant system led to a downward spiral for the farm, as 90% of it had been producing Port, and done so at KWV’s recommendation for many decades prior.

 Bernhard works tirelessly to ensure these historic bush vines are never ripped up in favor of higher-yielding trellises.
-Bush vines need less water, respond better to the decomposed granite soils of the region, and ultimately, make the best wine possible in the Helderberg.
+Bush vines need less water, respond better to the decomposed granite soils of the region, and ultimately make the best wine possible in the Helderberg.
+As a result, he maintains an approach that blends mindful natural farming practices, regenerative agriculture, and a “less-is-more” philosophy.
+No herbicides are used, and instead of tilling, he employs gentle methods like disc ploughing cover crops into the soil to prevent weeds and maintain moisture for the vines.
+These are practices that emphasize balance with nature, working with the land rather than forcing its output.

 Once we made it to the vineyard, and after learning so much about Bernhard and his story, his passion made all the sense in the world.
-As we walked through each parcel of vines – Chenin Blanc, Syrah, Pinotage – it became abundantly clear the special nature of this pristine land.
-From the juxtaposition of steep, jagged mountain peaks to the icy cold ocean, each vine in this site told a story.
+As we walked through each parcel of vines – Chenin Blanc, Syrah, Pinotage – it became abundantly clear just how special this pristine land is.
+From the juxtaposition of steep, jagged mountain peaks to the icy cold ocean, each vine in this site tells a story.
 This special place will make any person marvel – as will its wines.

 A New Ward (Helderberg) Developed: